marcelotduarte/cx_Freeze/doc/src/bdist_dmg.rst

 =========

-This command is available on Mac OS X systems; it creates an application bundle, then packages it into a DMG disk image suitable for distribution and installation.
+This command is available on Mac OS X systems; it creates an application bundle, then package it into a DMG disk image suitable for distribution and installation.

 .. list-table::